SeanCGriffin/jekyll_website/_pages/projects2.md

 ---
 layout: page
-title: research
+title: hobbies
-permalink: /projects/
+permalink: /projects2/
-description: I build things.
-Often they work!
+description: Beauty is in the eye of the beer holder.
 nav: true
 ---

+For now, this page is assumed to be a static description of your courses.
+You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

+Organize your courses by years, topics, or universities, however you like!

 <div class="projects grid">

-  {% assign sorted_projects = site.projects | sort: "importance" %}
+  {% assign sorted_projects = site.projects2 | sort: "importance" %}
   {% for project in sorted_projects %}
   <div class="grid-item">
     {% if project.redirect %}